AkashRajpurohit/utils/README.md

 `@akashrajpurohit/utils` is a npm package for common utility functions that I use in my JavaScript and TypeScript projects.

+> Read more about the docs and usage on [akashrajpurohit.github.io/utils](https://akashrajpurohit.github.io/utils/).

 ## Installation 🚀

 ```bash